 Adverse developments in preclinical studies or clinical trials conducted by others in the field of gene therapy and gene regulation products may cause the FDA, the EMA, and other regulatory bodies to revise the requirements for approval of any product candidates we may develop or limit the use of products utilizing gene regulation technologies, either of which could harm our business.
 In addition, the clinical trial requirements of the FDA, the EMA, and other regulatory authorities and the criteria these regulators use to determine the safety and efficacy of a product candidate vary substantially according to the type, complexity, novelty, and intended use and market of the potential products.
 The regulatory approval process for product candidates such as ours can be more expensive and take longer than for other, better known, or more extensively studied pharmaceutical or other product candidates.
 Further, as we are developing novel potential treatments for diseases in which, in some cases, there is little clinical experience with potential new endpoints and methodologies, there is heightened risk that the FDA, the EMA or other regulatory bodies may not consider the clinical trial endpoints to provide clinically meaningful results, and the resulting clinical data and results may be more difficult to analyze.
 In addition, we may not be able to identify or develop appropriate animal disease models to enable or support planned clinical development.
-Any natural history studies that we may conduct or rely upon in our clinical development may not allow production and marketing of products utilizing gene regulatory agencies administering existing or future regulations or legislation may not allow production and marketing of products utilizing gene regulatory agencies administering existing or future regulations or legislation may not allow production and marketing of products utilizing gene regulatory agencies administering existing or future regulations or legislation may not allow production and marketing of product
+Any natural history studies that we may conduct or rely upon in our clinical development may not be accepted by the FDA, EMA or other regulatory authorities.
+Regulatory agencies administering existing or future regulations or legislation may not allow production and marketing of products utilizing gene regulatory technology in a timely manner or under technically or commercially feasible conditions.
+In addition, regulatory action or private litigation could result in expenses, delays, or other impediments to our research programs or the commercialization of resulting pr